Sterling Memorial Library: Entrance relief

-A relief above the library's main entrance symbolizes the scholarly achievements of ancient civilizations.
+A limestone low relief above the library's main entrance symbolizes the scholarly achievements of ancient civilizations.
 It is the work of architectural sculptor Rene Paul Chambellan, who executed a design produced by Lee Lawrie.
-The scene depicts Cro-Magnon, Egyptian, Assyrian, Hebrew, Arab, Greek, Mayan, and Chinese scholars in low relief, with inscriptions from major works in each writing system.
+The scene depicts Cro-Magnon, Egyptian, Assyrian, Hebrew, Arab, Greek, Mayan, and Chinese scholars, with inscriptions from major works in each writing system.
 At center is a medieval scholar, and directly above the doors are symbolic representations of major civilizations, which include a Phoenician ship, a Babylonian lamassu and the Capitoline wolf of Rome.